 All students are expected to complete the Residence Life Housing Application, meet the appropriate housing deadlines, and pay the housing deposit.
-In addition, students requesting special-needs housing accommodations must register with the office, complete the Student Accessibility Services intake form, as well as the special-need housing accommodation form, and provide proper documentation by a licensed or certified official.
+In addition, students requesting housing accommodations must register with the office, complete the Student Accessibility Services intake form, as well as the Accessibility-Related Housing Application, and provide proper documentation by a licensed or certified official.
 A new housing form must be submitted to Student Accessibility Services at the beginning of each academic year.
-It is recommended that students requesting special housing make an appointment with the Student Accessibility Services at least two weeks prior to the housing application deadline to discuss the requested accommodation(s).
-Student Accessibility Services will only facilitate special-need housing accommodations for Canisius students living in buildings/houses owned by Canisius College.
+It is recommended that students requesting housing accommodations make an appointment with Student Accessibility Services at least two weeks prior to the housing application deadline to discuss the requested accommodation(s).
+Student Accessibility Services will only facilitate housing accommodations for Canisius students living in buildings/houses owned by Canisius College.
 Housing rates are set on the basis of the building, type of room, and occupancy of room.
 Rates are the same for all students regardless of a disability and a list of the rates are available in the Student Life Office.
-All information regarding special-need housing accommodations is kept in The Griff Center for Student Success and is strictly confidential.
+All information regarding housing accommodations is kept in The Griff Center for Student Success and is strictly confidential.

 To assist in fully and fairly evaluating each request and ensuring that the prior accommodation(s) are made, Student Accessibility Services requires: